graffic/nanocorp/README.md

 #### Other

 **Code style** is enforced using the [standardjs](https://standardjs.com) style guide.
 I had to choose one, and lately I like that one a lot.
+This is also enforced in the backend.

 **Backend communication** is done using [graphql-request](https://github.com/prisma/graphql-request).
 I'll explain why GraphQL in the backend section.